blue-triangle-tech/btt-swift-sdk/README.md

 #### Privacy Manifest Note:

 **It is app developers responsibility to ensure privacy nutrition labels are according to usage of BlueTriangle SDK in your app.
-For instance if your app uses revenue tracking(Timers cartValue) its app developers responsibility to mention Purchase History in there apps privacy manifest data usage.** For more detail see [privacy manifest chapter](#privacy-manifest). bellow
+For instance if your app uses revenue tracking(Timers cartValue) its app developers responsibility to mention Purchase History in there apps privacy manifest data usage.** For more detail see [privacy manifest chapter](#privacy-manifest)

 ### Timers